mpkelly/siam/README.md

 - Know what [Design Tokens](https://spectrum.adobe.com/page/design-tokens/) are
 - Knowledge of an object data format like [JSON or XML](https://beginnersbook.com/2015/04/json-tutorial/)

+Yup, that's it!
+That's all you need to know to learn about Siam

 ## What does it look like?

 At the heart of Siam is a System file.
-Let's start with a basic System written in JSON.
+Let's start with a basic System file written in JSON.

 ```JSON
 {